jlorich/wrs-cli/README.md

 #### Commands

-- `wr serve`
+- `wr server start [--background]`

-  The default command for this operation. `serve` Starts a [Flask](https://flask.palletsprojects.com/en/3.0.x/) API Server, attached to the current terminal and will print output logs until the process is terminated or Ctrl+C is pressed.
+  Starts a [Flask](https://flask.palletsprojects.com/en/3.0.x/) API Server, attached to the current terminal and will print output logs until the process is terminated or Ctrl+C is pressed.

-- `wr serve start`

-  Launches the HTTP server as a background process.
-This call is idemponent and will not launch multiple server instances.
+  If the `--background` parameter is specified, the HTTP server is launched as a background process.
+This call does not allow for launching multiple servers, and will error if another process is already running.

-- `wr serve stop`
+- `wr server stop`

-  Stops the running HTTP server.
+  Stops a running background instance of the HTTP server.

 ## CLI Specification